axibase/atsd/rule-engine/notifications/README.md

 Choose one of the webhooks from the **Endpoint** drop-down list.

-Configure when to send the notification by enabling triggers for `Open`, `Repeat`, and `Cancel` events.
+Configure when to execute the webhook by enabling triggers for `Open`, `Repeat`, and `Cancel` events.

 ![](./images/notify-triggers.png)